avalentino/bpack/docs/features.rst

   It is should be easy for the user to leverage tools provided by the *bpack* Python package to support more complex decoding scenarios.
-* currently it is assumed that all fields in a binary record share the same byte order.
+* currently it is assumed that all fields in a binary record share the same bit/byte order.
 The management of different byte order in the same binary record is, in principle, possible but not planned at the moment.
-* currently it is not possible to specify the bit order.

 Possible additional features still not implemented
 --------------------------------------------------

-* support for signed/unsigned integer specification
-* support byte order specification at descriptor level (and at field level TBD)
-* support for bit order specification (TBD)
 * support for list fields (including list length specification)
 * record nesting (the field of a descriptor cna be another descriptor)
 * support for enums